fmaste/Haskell/doc/TypeCheckingAndInference.md

 It solves two problems:
 1. Some ambiguous types (As explained above in Let-Bound Polymorphism).
+   - Well, I believe this example is self-explanatory.
+There are situations when not applying the rule results in type ambiguity.
 2. Some repeated evaluation (sharing).

 Some thinks this cases are so rare that the restriction is not worth it, some